Step 1

 Step 3

-Move directly when possibleWhen two Agents can reach each other, approved data moves directly instead of being forced through a central choke point.
+Move directly when the route is cleanWhen systems can reach each other, approved data moves directly instead of being forced through a central bottleneck.

 Step 4